feiyue33/EC601-MiniProject2/README.md

 > Building a CNN to classify images.
 The CNN model only has two convolution layers.

 * Step5: Validate & Test

+## Analysis
+When training the model, if we set the learning rate to 0.01, the loss function will keep at 0.69 after 100 epochs.
+However, if we set the learning rate to 0.001, the loss function will decrease to nearly 0 after 100 epochs.